MazeMap/URL-API/EMBED.md

-# Embedding MazeMap
+# Embedding MazeMap using iframes

-This document describes how to embed MazeMap on your website.
+This document describes how to embed MazeMap on your website using iframes.

 ## The basic iframe